NavdeepD2/my-terraform-journey/README.md

 # My Terraform Journey
-Documenting my Terraform learning journey, step-by-step, from beginner to advanced.
+Documenting my Terraform learning journey, step-by-step , from beginner to advanced.

 ## Summary of Tasks in the Script: